yuqing0304/NeLLCom-Lex/README.md

 ## Introduction

-NeLLCom-Lex expands the scope to simulate the evolution of lexical meaning, while [NeLLCom](https://github.com/Yuchen-Lian/NeLLCom) focused on the emergence of universal word order properties.
-NeLLCom-Lex agents communicate about a simplified referential world using pre-defined lexicons acquired during the supervised learning phase.
+NeLLCom-Lex extends the original [NeLLCom](https://github.com/Yuchen-Lian/NeLLCom) framework by simulating the evolution of lexical meaning, whereas NeLLCom primarily focused on the emergence of universal word order properties.
+In NeLLCom-Lex, agents communicate within a simplified referential world using pre-defined lexicons acquired during a supervised learning phase.

 The implementation of NeLLCom-Lex is partly based on [EGG](https://github.com/facebookresearch/EGG) toolkit.